 To stop this from happening, I tell myself that I need to do at least one thrilling experience in each destination.
 By writing a list, you can make it your mission to tick every box on that piece of paper.

 Traveling solo is one of the most daring things I have ever done, but that doesn’t mean it isn’t without its problems.
+The problems can vary, some you can check out through an interview done with another fellow solo traveler.
 Does anyone else have any epic ideas to cope with traveling solo?